opendaylight/docs/docs/release-notes/upgrade-process.rst

 Before performing platform upgrade, users must also install any dependent project.
-To locally install a dependent project, pull and install the respective *neon-mri* changes for any dependent project.
+To locally install a dependent project, pull and install the respective `magnesium-mri <https://git.opendaylight.org/gerrit/#/q/topic:magnesium-mri>`_ changes for any dependent project.
 At the minimum, pull and install controller, AAA and NETCONF.

 Perform the following steps to save time when locally installing